 In 2016-2017, a candidate who is admitted as a member of the Bar of one of the Provinces or Territories of Canada made $61,163.70 per annum.

 In 2016-2017, a law graduate not yet admitted as a member of the Bar of one of the Provinces or Territories of Canada made $36,000 per annum.

 Except as provided by agreement or by the Labour Standards Code of Nova Scotia or other applicable legislation, law clerks are not entitled to any benefits and do not come within the Civil Service Act or other legislation relating to persons in the public service.

 If a candidate for a law clerk position is not already admitted as a member of the Bar of a Province or Territory of Canada, the clerkship may count for a portion of the candidate's articling requirements, depending on the Province or Territory in which he or she wishes to be called.

 For more information on articling requirements, the candidate should contact the law society of the Province or Territory in which he or she intends to be called.

-The Court of Appeal usually advertises for candidates in early March of the year and asks for submissions by the end of that month.
-Interviews are typically held in April, and may be conducted by telephone if distance inhibits travel or in other exceptional circumstances.
+Receipt of all applications will be acknowledged.
+Only those selected for an interview will be contacted.
+Interviews are typically held in April and may be conducted by telephone if distance inhibits travel or in other exceptional circumstances.
 Successful candidates are advised shortly after the interview process is complete.